 Elevated mold spore levels may cause health effects if contamination and source of contamination is not addressed.
-Some health effects may include allergy-like symptoms such as skin/eye irritation, watery eyes, nasal congestion, shortness of breath, wheezing, headaches, etc.

-There is no practical way to eliminate all mold spores indoors as mold naturally occurs outdoors and is brought indoors by opening doors, windows, fresh air supply, etc. Once indoors, any damp, humid, poorly ventilated, poorly insulated areas may allow for mold growth.
-Fungal reservoirs can be found growing on organic surfaces that may include painted surfaces, drywall, wood paneling, ceiling tiles, some carpets, insulation vapor barrier, dust, etc.

-The best practice is to prevent elevated moisture levels in a building and keep humidity below 60% relative Humidity (rH).
-These practices may include using exhaust fans in shower areas, kitchens and other rooms where humidity is produced, well-sealed vapor barrier in the crawl space, crawl space vents are open and free of blockages and routine cleaning and maintenance of HVAC filters, and associated ductwork/diffusers.
-HVAC, ductwork and piping should be insulated to prevent condensation.
-Exterior walls should be properly and adequately insulated and exterior surfaces should be maintained to prevent moisture intrusion.
+Some health effects may include allergy-like symptoms such as skin/eye irritation, watery eyes, nasal congestion, shortness of breath, wheezing, headaches, etc. There is no practical way to eliminate all mold spores indoors as mold naturally occurs outdoors and are brought indoors by opening doors, windows, fresh air supply, etc. Once indoors, any damp, humid, poorly ventilated, poorly insulated areas may allow for mold growth.
+Fungal reservoirs can be found growing on organic surfaces that may include painted surfaces, drywall, wood paneling, ceiling tiles, some carpets, insulation vapor barrier, dust, etc. The best practice is to prevent elevated moisture levels in a building and keep humidity below 60% relative Humidity (rH).
+These practices may include using exhaust fans in shower areas, kitchens, and other rooms where humidity is produced, well-sealed vapor barrier in the crawl space, crawl space vents are open and free of blockages and routine cleaning and maintenance of HVAC filters, and associated ductwork/diffusers.
+HVAC, ductwork, and piping should be insulated to prevent condensation.
+Exterior walls should be properly, and adequately insulated and exterior surfaces should be maintained to prevent moisture intrusion.

-- Step 1 When you see what appears to be mold you should avoid all contact. - Step 2 If possible, isolate the suspected mold area and keep personnel away from the area. - Step 3 Submit a Demand Maintenance Order through the DPW Demand Maintenance Order Section (ArMA).
-See Appendix M for instructions.
-Report the suspected mold to EMD at (502) 624-5245 or Post Safety at (502) 624-4303. - Step 4 See Appendix M for instructions on the new US Army Maintenance Application (ArMA.)
+Step 1 When you see what appears to be mold you should avoid all contact.

+Step 2 If possible, isolate the suspected mold area and keep personnel away from the area.

+Step 3 Submit a Demand Maintenance Order through US Army Maintenance Application (ArMA) at armymaintenance.com or see Appendix M for instructions.

-Mold growth
+Mold Coordinator 502-624-5245/3629

-Contact EMD at 502-624-5245 for additional guidance.